 - Really Simple SSL: It is important to purchase the SSL certificate first.
 Then this plugin helps you to install it on all your WordPress content.
 There are premium versions, that helps you to install across all your sites and checks there is no warning on your website.

-- Insecure content fixer: Once you have purchased and installed SSL certificate, don’t think your job is done.
-In case if your website is built with code references to ‘http’, such as your image file, then you will get a warning when trying to load that securely.
-So these plugins help to find and fix the problem and give the information securely for the visitors.
+- Insecure content fixer: Once you have purchased and installed an SSL certificate, don’t think your job is done.
+In case if your website is built with code references to ‘HTTP, such as your image file, then you will get a warning when trying to load that securely.
+So these plugins help to find and fix the problem and give the information securely to the visitors.

 Advantages of SSL: